Do bankers deserve the pay they receive?

 Your answer to this question may not actually cut any bankers’ bonuses, but it could secure you a place at one of the best universities in the world.

-This year, the University of Oxford has not only released some sample interview questions but has accompanied them with explanations from the interviewers themselves about what the questions are designed to test.
+The university has released some sample interview questions accompanied by explanations from the interviewers themselves about what the questions are designed to test.

 Whatever you hope to study, these insights could give you the edge you need to impress when it matters most.